StephenWhittington/Fullstack-Milestone-Project/README.md

     * Click on Clone or Download on my repository.
     * Create your own enviorment variables
     * Clone the project in your workspace using git clone
-    * Devs can also link it with gitpod if you use the `gitpod.io#` url or browers extension.
+    * Devs can also link it with gitpod if you use the `gitpod.io#` url or browser extension.

 # Credits